 How do I search Discover (Basic / Advanced)?

 You can use keyword searches in Discover to search for information on a topic.
-You can do basic and more advanced searches depending on the type of resources you wish to find.
+You can use the basic or Advanced Search, or the Discover search boxes on the Library website.

 Basic search

-• The other search boxes will limit your searches to Articles and Journals or Print books and eBooks
+• The other tabs will limit your searches to Articles and Journals or Print books and eBooks

 Discover search box

 You can use these, or the basic search screen in Discover, to start your search.
-Type in a keyword such as a basic subject term, an article title, or author.
-When you click on Search or Discover you will then see a list of results that match your keyword.
+Type in your search terms, such as a subject term, a journal article title, or author.
+Click on Search to see a list of results containing your search terms.

 For more information about how your results are displayed see our FAQ "How will my Discover search results be displayed?".